Phronisis is an initiative helping you improve critical thinking skills.

 Context 02

 Societies are polarising at an accelerating rate.
-Populist figures exploit "the system is broken" sentiment; and without better reasoning skills, the manipulation works.
+Populist figures exploit "the system is broken" sentiment, and without better reasoning skills, the manipulation works.

 Context 03